List of books of the King James Version: Preliminary note

-When citing the Latin Vulgate, chapter and verse are separated with a comma, for example "Ioannem 3,16"; in English bibles chapter and verse are separated with a colon, for example "John 3:16".
+When citing the Latin Vulgate, chapter and verse are separated with a comma, for example "Ioannem 3,16"; in English Bibles chapter and verse are separated with a colon, for example "John 3:16".

 The Psalms of the two versions are numbered differently.
 The Vulgate follows the Septuagint numbering, while the King James Version follows the numbering of the Masoretic Text.
 This generally results in the Psalms of the former being one number behind the latter.
 See the article on Psalms for more details.

 Old Testament

 Apocrypha

+Although the King James Version was originally published with the apocrypha, in the following years it was increasingly printed without the apocrypha and eventually omitting it became standard.